-As described in both Action Plans, the State will use CDBG-DR funds solely for necessary expenses related to disaster relief, long-term recovery, restoration of housing, infrastructure, and economic revitalization in the impacted and distressed Texas counties as declared in DR-4332, DR-4266, DR-4269, and DR-4272.
-Additionally, the State will expend 80 percent of each allocation in HUD-identified "most impacted and distressed" areas, as defined in 81 FR 83254 (published November 21, 2016), 82 FR 5591 (published January 18, 2017), 82 FR 36812 (published August 7, 2017), and 82 FR 61320 (published December 27, 2017).
+As described in the Action Plan, the State will use CDBG-DR funds solely for necessary expenses related to disaster relief, long-term recovery, restoration of housing, infrastructure, and economic revitalization in the impacted and distressed Texas counties as declared in DR-4332.
+Additionally, the State will expend at least 80 percent of its allocation in HUD-identified "most impacted and distressed" areas and at least 70 percent of the aggregate of CDBG-DR program funds will be used to support activities that benefit low- and moderate-income persons, as defined in 81 FR 83254 (published November 21, 2016), 82 FR 5591 (published January 18, 2017), 82 FR 36812 (published August 7, 2017), and 82 FR 61320 (published December 27, 2017).